childcaremap/NYCdaycare/README.md

 Approaches for Scraping:

 1. php based scrape script in "scraper" folder working for first layer data + some info from second layer (Service Name	Address	Zip Code	Phone	Permit Status, Borough, Permit No.) Note: do NOT run script without consulting with omnisite or schmiani!
 Data retrieved on March 30 2014 is saved on github as an mysql dump.
-2. python beautifulsoup cannot access data on it's own because it is loaded with javascript
-3. python scrapy should work, schmiani is working on this approach
+2. python scrapy, problems with form requests
-4. ruby based script with mechanize is working, possibility to expand this code or translate it to python with mechanize
+3. ruby based script with mechanize is working, possibility to expand this code or translate it to python with mechanize

-Cleaning Data:

-No need to run removeDuplicates.py anymore, because the scrape script now saves to a DB and upon saving a check for duplication is made.
+Combining permits:

 Licenses are issued for 0-2 years or 2-5 years, therefore many child care centers are listed twice.
-Python cleaning script "removeDuplicates.py" removes all addresses that are listed twice, saves new .csv file with "clean_" prefix.
-Some child care centers use different addresses nearby, they are still represented twice.
-Some encoding issues in service names such as single and double quotes not converting properly still present.
+Because they have the same geolocation, only one of the entries will be visible in a map.
+Matlab script in combine_permits folder combines any permit at the same location into one entry, but preserves any different entries with slashes.
+This is done just for mapping, the original file is kept separately.

+Mapping:

+Right now, cartoDB is used for the mapping.
+It's difficult to update the information, but using their API could possibly make it easier.